 Top VPNs That Offer a Kill Switch Feature

-There are a few VPNs on the market that offer the feature of a kill switch.
+There are a few VPNs on the market that offer the kill switch feature.
 The following are some of best you can find:

 Does a Kill Switch Work Automatically?

 Usually, your VPN vendor will enable the kill switch feature in the client by default.
 But if you’re not sure if that’s the case, you can check manually.
 Just open the VPN client and look for the kill switch toggle.
-You can choose to turn it on or off, although it’s recommended that you keep this feature on at all times, since connection drops can occur without warning, and if you don’t have VPN kill switch enabled, you will be exposed immediately.
+You can choose to turn it on or off, although it’s recommended that you keep this feature on at all times.
+Since connection drops can occur without warning, if you don’t have VPN kill switch enabled, you will be exposed immediately.

 Who Should Use a Kill Switch with their VPN?

-A VPN kill switch is an important feature for anyone to have.
-People use a VPN because they need its anonymizing service.
+People use a VPN because they need it to stay anonymous online.
+For this reason, a VPN kill switch is an important feature.
 There are some users for whom a VPN kill switch is of paramount importance.

-Every country has activists who take a stand against the government or specific policies.
-Some countries have activists who need to be anonymous and remain hidden from the authorities.
-These are the countries with strict censorship laws, where the activists would be in much more trouble for voicing their opinions and being identified.
+In every country, you’ll find activists who take a stand against the government or specific policies.
+Some countries have activists who desire anonymity to remain hidden from the authorities.
+This happens in countries with strict censorship laws, where the activists could get in trouble for voicing their opinions and being identified.
 These users have the utmost need for kill switches so that they can remain under the radar while staying active.
 Kill switches protect activists by ending their internet sessions the second they are no longer private.

 P2P is not legal in most parts of the world.
 While some governments aren’t as strict when it comes to the content users download or share on the internet through P2P, other countries take a firm stand against it.
 Users can easily receive a DMCA notice or formal letter if they are caught downloading copyrighted content from the internet and thereby indulging in digital piracy.
 To protect themselves, torrent users utilize VPNs.

 Not all VPNs support P2P, but the best ones will generally do so.
-Now, when you download a file, you might stay away from the computer for a while as the file downloads.
+Now, when you download a file, you might step away from the computer for a while as the file downloads.
 There are chances that your VPN connection might drop while the torrent is active.
-If you don’t have a kill switch enabled then your ISP can immediately see what torrent you are downloading.
+If you don’t have a kill switch enabled, then your ISP can immediately see what torrent you are downloading.

-Last but not the least, are people who are really careful when it comes to their online privacy.
+Last but not the least are people who are really careful when it comes to their online privacy.
 It’s never a bad thing to be conscious about your online privacy.
-If you are that worried about your online privacy that you choose a good VPN and take other precautions to be invisible on the web, then you probably know about VPN kill switches as well.
+If you are concerned enough about your online privacy that you choose a good VPN and take other precautions to be invisible on the web, then you probably know about VPN kill switches as well.
 If you don’t, or don’t have it enabled on your VPN service, then it’s time to do so now.